finnigar/finnigar/README.md

       * Click the name of your résumé.
 You should see something like this: ![pen](https://user-images.githubusercontent.com/57049086/67643581-08c87700-f8e7-11e9-9280-8d5bdaeee53d.JPG)
       * Click on the pen.
 This will allow you to edit the document.
       * Click in the box where the name of your file is.
-      * Rename your file from it's current name to the name **index.md**.
+      * Rename your file from its current name to the name **index.md**.
         * It must be in this format to publish it on GitHub Pages.
       * Commit your changes.
  3. **Publishing your Résumé to GitHub Pages**
   Your résumé is now ready to be hosted on GitHub Pages.
 To host it on GitHub Pages, follow these steps:
      * Click on the "Settings" tab.
-This is located near the top of the page on the right hand side, underneath the buttons that say "Unwatch", "Star", and "Fork".
+This is located near the top of the page on the right-hand side, underneath the buttons that say "Unwatch", "Star", and "Fork".
      * Scroll down until you see a box that is labelled with the heading "GitHub Pages".
      * Click on the drop-down menu under the heading "Source".
 You should see something like the image below: ![githubpages](https://user-images.githubusercontent.com/57049086/67643841-acb32200-f8e9-11e9-9be5-f0b962fa240b.JPG)
      * Select the first option from this list (the one that says master branch).
 This is the option you want to enable GitHub Pages correctly.